 If you've ever Googled "voice search registration" or wondered if there's a special service you need to pay for so Alexa recommends your business… you're not alone.
 Hundreds of business owners search for this every month.

-Voice assistants find businesses the same way they find everything else—by pulling from data sources they already trust.
+Voice assistants find businesses the same way they find everything else… by pulling from data sources they already trust.
 Your job is to show up in those sources with clean, consistent, structured information.
+The difference is how people search.
+When typing, someone might enter 'plumber Denver.'
+When speaking, they say 'Who's the best plumber near me that's open right now?'
+Voice queries are conversational, longer, and usually local.
+Your content needs to match how people actually speak.

 This guide breaks down exactly how Siri, Alexa, and Google Assistant find local businesses, and the specific steps you need to take to show up when customers ask.